kitten/setup-simple-ipsec-l2tp-vpn/README.md

 long time (a day or more), consider securing it to possible attacks!

 If you run this script on EC2, the IP used in the config files will be different to the instance's public-facing IP.
 This is because Amazon performs one-to-one NAT on EC2 instances.

+## License

+Copyright notices and license notes are at the head of the script.